awsdocs/aws-cli-user-guide/doc_source/cli-usage-pagination.md

 # Using AWS CLI pagination options<a name="cli-usage-pagination"></a>

-This topic describes the different ways to paginate output from the AWS Command Line Interface \(AWS CLI\)\.There are primarily two ways to control pagination from the AWS CLI\.
+This topic describes the different ways to paginate output from the AWS Command Line Interface \(AWS CLI\)\.
+There are primarily two ways to control pagination from the AWS CLI\.
 + [Using server\-side pagination parameters\.](#cli-usage-pagination-serverside)
 + [Using your default output client\-side paging program](#cli-usage-pagination-clientside)\.